 Second, the landowner points out that he has the right to do with his own money whatever he wishes (vs. 15a).
 So, not only has he done no wrong in paying the earliest workers what they themselves had agreed to, but he has also done no wrong in paying the latest workers more than they had earned.
 He is allowed to be as generous as he wants to be with his own money!

 Third, the landowner confronts the complaining workers about their true motivation, pointing out that it isn't really a desire for justice that motivates them but rather their own envy of those who had worked less than they had (vs. 15b).
-When he asks the question – which is translated quite literally in the NKJV – “Or is your eye evil because I am good?”, the reference to an evil eye is a clear Old Testament metaphor for envy or greed.
+When he asks the question – which is translated quite literally in the New King James Version – “Or is your eye evil because I am good?”, the reference to an evil eye is a clear Old Testament metaphor for envy or greed.
 For example:

 NKJ Deuteronomy 15:9 Beware lest there be a wicked thought in your heart, saying, “The seventh year, the year of release, is at hand,” and your eye be evil against your poor brother and you give him nothing, and he cry out to the LORD against you, and it become sin among you.